Volume of Solids of Revolution

-Solids of revolution are not fruits thrown at tyrannical rulers in protest.
-A solids of revolution is a volume built by rotating an area around a predetermined center line called the axis of rotation.
+Solids of revolution aren't fruits thrown at tyrannical rulers in protest.
+A solid of revolution is a 3D object built by rotating an area around a predetermined center line called the axis of rotation.

 Understanding how to make solids of revolution can be difficult to picture, so drawing them is often very useful.
-Just Like football players practice plays before a big game, we are going to get plenty of practice drawing solids of revolution before we build integrals with them.
+Just like how football players practice plays before a big game, we're going to get plenty of practice drawing solids of revolution before we build integrals with them.

 Draw the solid obtained by rotating the region bounded by y = x, y = 1, and the y-axis around the y-axis.

-As always, we will start by drawing the area we are going to make the volume with:
+As always, we'll start by drawing the area we are going to make the volume with:

 We can label the axis of rotation and draw a mirror copy of the region on the other side of the axis of rotation.
 Drawing the mirror copy helps us picture the axis of rotation more clearly.
 We know the y-axis is the axis of rotation because the problem said to rotate around the y-axis.

 Next, we draw curved lines, solid in front and dotted in back, to make it look like the region went all the way around the y-axis: